github/codeql/docs/codeql/codeql-language-guides/analyzing-data-flow-in-cpp-new.rst

      DataFlow::localFlow(source, sink)
    select src

-Then we can vary the source, for example an access to a public parameter.
-The following query finds where a public parameter is used to open a file:
+Then we can vary the source and, for example, use the parameter of a function.
+The following query finds where a parameter is used when opening a file:

 .. code-block:: ql